immutant/openshift-quickstart/README.md

     rm -rf pom.xml src

-Create, copy or pull a Leiningen app in
+Create, copy or pull an existing Leiningen app in

-    lein new tmp
+    lein new yourapp
-    cp -R tmp/* .
+    cp -R yourapp/* .
-    rm -rf tmp
+    rm -rf yourapp

-Then push the repo upstream
+Then add, commit, and push your changes

+    git add -A .
+    git commit -m "My Changes"
     git push

-That's it, you can now checkout your application at:
+That's it!
+The first build will take a minute or two, even after the push completes, so be patient.
+You should ssh to your app and run `tail_all` so you'll have something to watch while your app deploys.

+Configure your REPL (see above), set up your ssh tunnel, and mount a Ring handler using `(immutant.web/start your-handler)`.
+Finally, access it at this link:

     http://yourapp-$namespace.rhcloud.com

+Drop in to the `#immutant` IRC channel on freenode.net if you have any questions.